Services

 Kubernetes Consulting Services for US & EU Engineering Teams

 Kubernetes is not the product — the paved road your engineers walk every day is.
 Most teams arrive with the same three problems: a cluster that grew organically and nobody fully owns, a cloud bill that doubled when traffic only grew 30%, and a deploy process that still requires a senior engineer holding the keyboard.
 We fix all three.
 Week 1 is an architecture and FinOps audit with a written ADR.
 Week 2 onwards we ship: GitOps with Argo CD, Karpenter or Autopilot for compute, Cilium for network and observability, Kyverno for policy, External Secrets for credentials, and Backstage for self-service.
 Your engineers stop writing YAML and start shipping features.
+Running a broader cloud estate?
+See our cloud & DevOps engagement, or the AWS, Azure and GCP practices for the platform underneath.

 What we deliver in a Kubernetes engagement